ricochhet/MHF-Quest-Resources/README.md

 A lot of what is in this repo is experimental and is not guarenteed to be functional.

 ## Contributing
 If you have information, resources, or code to share, please do!
 Feel free to open an issue or a pull request.
-Having as much information as we can get will be greatly appreciated!
+Any help would be greatly appreciated!

 ## Resources
 - [MHFZ Progression Files](https://archive.org/details/mhfz_progression)